-Undergraduate students from any school in the university who are not majoring in Liberal Arts can elect to minor in Gender Studies.
-Those majoring in Liberal Arts (BA or BS, Liberal Arts) can explore Gender Studies as a guided area of study.
+Undergraduate students from any school in the university can elect to minor in Gender Studies.
+Those majoring in Liberal Arts (BA or BS, Liberal Arts) can also explore Gender Studies as a guided area of study.
 All Lang students can take courses in Gender Studies to supplement their major course of study.

 The meaning of gender is changeable and is renegotiated over time.
 In Gender Studies courses, you'll investigate

 For students who are deeply invested in issues of social justice—and aren’t afraid to question or act—courses in Gender Studies offer a way to understand the ideologies, social patterns, and images that shape our world.

 All Lang students can take designated courses in Gender Studies to supplement their major course of study.
 Those majoring in Liberal Arts can explore Gender Studies as a guided area of study; all others may elect to minor in Gender Studies.
 Graduate students

 interested in gender and sexuality can pursue a certificate.
 Visit the blog for the Graduate Certificate in Gender and Sexuality Studies for information about that program

 Gender Studies courses are offered throughout The New School, and many classes draw on the resources of New York City.
 New York City Activists and Their Worlds, for example, is a project-based course that focuses on movements and groups concerned with